JDjedi/bank_atm/README.md

 #This a hypothetical atm program that makes acocunts in
 #object form that can be manipulated by the user
-#by either depositing or withdrawing from the console intergace
+#by either depositing or withdrawing from the console interface